Report a Safety Concern

 Register June 2002 No. 558, eff.
 7-1-02.

 Lasers operate in two modes: pulsed (e.g. Q-switched lasers) and continuous wave (CW).
 Generally, pulsed lasers are more hazardous than CW lasers.
-Lasers using CO2 and certain other materials emit beams that are not visible to the eye, hence they are particularly hazardous.
+Lasers using CO2 and certain other materials emit beams that are not visible, hence they are particularly hazardous.

-Biological damage caused by lasers includes thermal burns, photochemical burns, and retinal injury.
+Biological damage caused by lasers includes thermal burns, photochemical burns, and retinal injuries.
 Electrical safety and fire are also important concerns.

 In the use of a laser, safety procedures must be established and followed so that protection is provided for students, teachers, workers, visitors, bystanders, and passersby.